com-480-data-visualization/project-2023-campiroboys/README.md

 ## Start

-First build the project:
+Build the project:

 ```bash
 npm build
 ```

-Then run:
+Then run it:

 ```bash
 npm run start